clearviewdev/cvm_tld_marx/README.md

 # cvm_tld_marx
 TLD CRM Data supplement with Marx Scraped Data

+This Python script automates the process of updating data in the TLD-CRM system based on information obtained from the CMS portal.
+It uses Selenium for web scraping and interaction with the CMS portal, fetches data from an input CSV file, performs validations, and updates records in TLD-CRM.
+The script also handles Azure Key Vault authentication, retrieves One-Time Passcodes (OTPs) from M365 emails, and sends email notifications upon completion.

 TLD_Tiers_Updated.py:
 	Requires a single argument (1, 2, 3).
 This will generate a Tiers.CSV file depending upon the chosen input.
 The generated CSV file will be used as an argument for the MARX script.